 Without a proper bite, chewing can become impaired, teeth can become worn, the jaw and neck can become sore, and even migraine headaches can occur.
 Full-mouth reconstruction can restore all of your teeth and rebuild a natural-looking smile.

-Replacing or restoring your teeth has several advantages:
+Replacing or restoring your teeth is designed to achieve several goals:

-- Your new smile will look and function like natural teeth.
+- Giving you a new smile that will look and function like natural teeth.

 - Your facial muscles will have more support and structure, which can help you look younger.

 - It will be easy to eat a wide variety of foods and have a more nutritious diet.